-Here are five more inventory optimization distinctions that you should be aware of if you are considering an optimization solution.
+Here are five more inventory optimization distinctions that you should be aware of if you are considering an inventory optimization solution.
 Knowing which types are important to your business is an important step to determining which solution best fits your needs.

-Inventory Configuration addresses the issue of in what form should I hold my inventory; as raw material, finished goods, or something in between?
-Optimized inventory configuration is achieved via postponement strategy which optimizes the trade-off between upstream and downstream inventory to identify the most globally efficient balance.
-Positioning inventory downstream nearer demand is traded off against positioning inventory upstream, where it has the broadest range of possible uses.
+- Inventory Configuration addresses the issue of, “In what form should I hold my inventory?
+As raw material, finished goods, or something in between?”.
+You achieve an optimized inventory configuration with a postponement strategy, which optimizes the trade-off between upstream and downstream inventory to identify the most globally efficient balance.
+Positioning inventory downstream, nearer demand, is traded off against positioning inventory upstream, where it has the broadest range of possible uses.
 In manufacturing operations, adequate levels of assemblies and finished goods are positioned to deliver the final product as late as possible within an acceptable service-time.
 Partially processed Bill-of-Material (BOM) inventory is positioned to gain higher commonality of raw material and components.
 This risk pooling approach frequently requires less inventory.
-For example, postponing final labeling, packaging or kitting reduces inventory requirements because the same inventory can be satisfy multiple types of demand.
+For example, postponing final labeling, packaging or kitting reduces inventory requirements because the same inventory can satisfy multiple types of demand.

-Prebuild Optimization (also called Build Ahead Optimization) is used in two cases.
+- Prebuild Optimization (also called Build Ahead Optimization) is used in two cases.
 The first case is a finite supply capacity environment with strong seasonal demand or reduced supply due to shut-down or maintenance.
 The prebuilt inventory should be carefully planned to cover the excess demand in the period of inadequate supply.
 Inventory optimization dynamically defines the prebuilt inventory requirements on the basis of the updated time-phased forecasts and supply capacity until the end of the season.
-The inventory mix covers the excess demand during the season without losing sales or accumulating overstocks of wrong inventories.
+The inventory mix covers the excess demand during the season without losing sales or accumulating overstocks of the wrong inventories.
 Prebuild analysis may be an important component of Sales and Operations Planning (S&OP).